 My seven books about the history, culture, and traditions of the Chinese in Canada have been published over the last twenty years.
 When I'm not researching, writing, speaking to groups, or leading tours, I can be found searching for the best food in Chinatown.

-I am honoured to be the recipient of the Queen Elizabeth II Diamond Jubilee Award (2013), Heritage Toronto Special Achievement Award (2017), Woman of Achievement Award, Tri Delta Convention, Dallas, Texas (2018), and Chinese Canadian Legend Award (2022), and Queen Elizabeth II Platinuum Jubilee Award (2022).
+I am honoured to be the recipient of the Queen Elizabeth II Diamond Jubilee Award (2013), Heritage Toronto Special Achievement Award (2017), Woman of Achievement Award, Tri Delta Convention, Dallas, Texas (2018), Chinese Canadian Legend Award (2022), and Queen Elizabeth II Platinuum Jubilee Award (2022).